aspose-total/Aspose.Total-Products/total/en/cpp/conversion/txt-to-ppt/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert TXT to PPT or Online App" h2="Export TXT to PPT within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting text files to PowerPoint presentations is a great way to make your content more engaging and visually appealing.
+Presentations are often used to present information to an audience, and by converting text files to PowerPoint presentations, you can make your content more accessible and easier to understand.

+<h2>How Aspose.Total Helps for TXT to PPT Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate TXT to PPT conversion while using two of it's APIs.
-Load your TXT using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as PPT.
+Aspose.Total for C++ is a powerful file automation API that allows you to automate TXT to PPT conversion.
+It consists of two APIs, Aspose.Words for C++ and Aspose.Slides for C++, which can be used to convert text files to PowerPoint presentations.

+Using Aspose.Words for C++, you can load your TXT file and convert it to HTML.
+Then, using Aspose.Slides for C++, you can load the HTML and create a new presentation.
+Finally, you can save the presentation as a PPT file.

+Aspose.Total for C++ makes it easy to automate the conversion of text files to PowerPoint presentations.
+It is a powerful and reliable API that can be used to quickly and easily convert text files to PowerPoint presentations.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}